U-571 (film): Production

+American Vice Admiral Patrick Hannifin, Royal Navy Lt.
+Commander David Balme and enigma encryption expert David Kahn served as advisors on the film, with the production also consulting with the Italian Navy.
+The crew searched worldwide through naval depots, scrapyards, and private collections for actual parts from German submarines.
+Captain Lance Julian, who previously worked on the film Titanic, served as the marine consultant.

-In the US the film was originally rated "R", because of a scene where Lt.
+In the US, the film was originally rated "R", because of a scene where Lt.
 Emmett is beheaded by flying debris.
 To get a "PG-13", the shot was redone with Emmett instead knocked overboard.
 A death scene was also filmed for Major Coonan, but the effect did not work well, so it was cut.
 This leaves the character vanishing during the explosion.

 Reception

 Box office

 The film performed well at the box office.
-It grossed $19 million at number one during the opening weekend of April 21–23, 2000.
-It remained number one on its second weekend until Gladiator took over in the third week.
+It grossed $19 million at number one ahead of Love & Basketball, Rules of Engagement, 28 Days and Keeping the Faith during the opening weekend of April 21–23, 2000, the third-highest April opening weekend at the time, after The Matrix and Life.
+It remained number one in its second weekend with $12.2 million, beating out The Flintstones in Viva Rock Vegas, Frequency and Where the Heart Is.
+In its third week, Gladiator took over the number one spot, resulting the film to drop into second place and earn $7.7 million.
 The film eventually earned $77 million in North America and $127 million worldwide.